Beniamino92/HHMM/README.md

 SpectralHMM
 ========================================================================
- A spectral hidden Markov model for nonstationary oscillatory processes

 ----- % WORK IN PROGRESS % ----

-a Julia software to model time-varying periodic and oscillatory processes by means of a spectral HMM
+a Julia software to model time-varying periodic and oscillatory processes by means of a spectral hidden Markov model (HMM)

 Acknowledgments